 Slowly round the back, lifting abdominals toward the spine.
 Pull equipment down and in toward thighs until hips stack over the feet and heels lower to floor.
 Bend elbows to bring equipment to surface.
 Repeat this sequence 5-10x (add more reps as you progress).

+Aqua Pilates For Recovery can be one of the most important tools to add into your movement regime.
 Remember, whether you have an autoimmune disorder like rheumatoid arthritis or multiple sclerosis, just had an injury or surgery or are just wanting to take measures to optimizing your performance, recovery workouts are extremely important.